Standard 11 Face-to-Face Induction Course

 Training is focused on real-world industry practices, helping you build the hands-on experience, safety awareness, and teamwork skills needed to step confidently into entry-level roles across Australia’s resources and infrastructure sectors.

-Assessment is competency-based, meaning you’ll be evaluated on your ability to perform tasks safely and effectively in real or simulated work settings.
+Assessment is competency-based, meaning you’ll be evaluated on your ability to perform tasks and apply knowledge in realistic workplace scenarios.
 This includes:

-• Written or online assessments to confirm your understanding of safety standards, workplace procedures, and operational principles.
+• Written assessments to confirm your understanding of key concepts, including WHS requirements

 What You’ll Study

-The Certificate II in Resources & Infrastructure Work Preparation is a nationally-recognised qualification under the Australian Qualifications Framework (AQF).
-On successful completion, you’ll receive a Statement of Attainment for the following 9 accredited units of competency:
+The Certificate II in Resources and Infrastructure Work Preparation is a nationally recognised qualification under the Australian Qualifications Framework (AQF).
+On successful completion, you’ll receive a Statement of Attainment for the following 9 accredited units of competency.

 Elective units to be confirmed at time of enrolment.